andreignatius/quantresearch/README.md

 # quantresearch

-This repository is an exploration of signal processing indicators if they could yield superior prediction signals for detecting peaks/troughs in forex trading
+This repository is an exploration of signal processing indicators if they could yield superior prediction signals for detecting peaks/troughs in forex trading (USD / JPY)

 To run this project, create your virtual environment via conda (optional):
 ```